danielpunkass/BugValet/README.md

 Installation
 ------------

-Download and install the latest version of this Safari Extension.
-Future updates will be automated by Safari's update infrastructure.
+Download and install the <a href="https://github.com/danielpunkass/BugValet/releases/download/1.0/BugValet1.0.safariextz">latest version</a> of this Safari Extension.
+Future updates can be automatically installed by Safari's update infrastructure.

 Use
 ---